 Tuesday’s verdict is the second such victory Union Carbide has had in the Los Angeles courts this year.
 In February, a Los Angeles jury found the company not liable in a former mechanic and welder’s $20 million mesothelioma trial.

 The company argued during that trial that plaintiff Victor Jasniy had failed to prove that he was exposed to Union Carbide's Calidria asbestos, much less that the product caused his cancer.

 Jasniy and his wife, Diane, alleged that he developed mesothelioma from exposure to asbestos in his jobs as an automobile mechanic, a welder and an aircraft mechanic in the 1970s and 1980s.

 Pass is represented by Anthony Vieira of the Law Offices of Anthony E. Vieira.

 Union Carbide is represented by Morton Dubin on Orrick Herrington & Sutcliffe LLP, and Matt Ashby of Polsinelli LLP.
 Elementis is represented by Heather Weakley of Armstrong & Associates.
-Kelly Moore is represented by Claire Weglarz and Kimberly Solomon of Hawkins Parnell & Young.
+Kelly Moore is represented by Claire Weglarz of Hawkins Parnell & Young.

 The case is Christine Louise Pass et al. v.
 Amcord Inc. et al., case number BC587738, in the Superior Court of the State of California for the County of Los Angeles.